Registration for 2023 events is open! Register here. Ensure lowest prices by registering early!

 We also ask you refrain from taking pictures or selfies while on the bridge.
 Sudden stops from participants impacts other runners and can slow everyone down.
 Be mindful of where and how often you stop along the course.
 If you need to slow down, please move to the side of the course.

-The Ambassador Bridge will have restricted traffic on Sunday, Oct.
-15.
+The Ambassador Bridge will have restricted traffic on race day Sunday.

 The Detroit-Windsor Tunnel will close on Sunday’s race day.
 The closure will last from approximately 6:15-10 a.m.